FoldLeft-lsb/blockgame_threejs/README.md

 ### Assets not included

-Made following the tutorial by SimonDev https://github.com/simondevyoutube/Quick_MinecraftClone2
+Made following the tutorial by Coffee Code Create https://github.com/dgreenheck/minecraft-threejs-clone

 This is small and simple codebase, has decent coverage of three features and common patterns and results in a playable game, with opportunities for improvements and optimization.
 I'd like to do an input controller, buffer meshes rather than instancing, transparent blocks, a water shader